|

 Article may have affiliate links.
 If you make a purchase, I may earn a tiny commission at no extra cost to you.
 Big thanks for supporting my small business.

-We considered a few different finishes for the balusters, white, wood-toned, even a brushed tone—but in the end, the matte black won us over for its contrast and timeless style.
+We considered a few different finishes for the balusters—white, wood-toned, even a brushed metal but matte black won for the contrast and clean lines.

 Modern Split Level Entryway Ideas

-Traditional split-level homes often have staircases boxed in by half walls and dim entry areas.
-Ours had all that, plus a dated door that barely let in light.
+Traditional split-level homes usually greet you with half walls and shadowy corners.
+Ours had all that and a front door that barely let in light.
+No wonder it felt like a cave!

 Before, it felt tight and outdated.

-split level entryway remodel before we removed the 1/2 wall
+Split level entryway before we removed the 1/2 wall

 Now?

-The light pours in and you can see straight to the kitchen island from the door.
-Absolute game changer!
+Morning light pours in and you can see straight to the kitchen island from the door.
+It finally feels open, not boxed in.

 Our Favorite Stair Railing Kits